2023 Most Popular Sociology Bachelor's Degree Schools in New Jersey

 Sociology majors at Rowan take out an average of $25,802 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $190.

-Rutgers University - New Brunswick landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree sociology programs.
-Rutgers New Brunswick is a very large public school located in the small city of New Brunswick.
+Rutgers University - New Brunswick did quite well in this year’s ranking of the most popular places for sociology students to get a bachelor’s degree.
+It came in at #8 on the list.
+Rutgers New Brunswick is a very large public school located in the city of New Brunswick.

 Of the 25 students majoring in sociology at Rutgers New Brunswick, 20% are male and 80% are female.